 Answer: REST stands for Representational State Transfer.
 REST is defined as the stateless client-server architectural style for developing applications accessed over the web.

 When web services use HTTP methods to implement the concept of REST architecture, then it is known as RESTful Web services.
 In this architectural style, data and functionality are served as resources and are accessed by URI (Uniform Resource Identifiers).

 RESTful web services enable web services to work best by inducing properties like

-Ans: Enlisted below are the advantages of RESTful web services
+Answer: Enlisted below are the advantages of RESTful web services:

 - It supports multiple technologies and different data formats like plain text, XML, JSON, etc.